 Minneapolis attracts plenty of newcomers, mostly due to its thriving tech scene, the hip lifestyle dominated by various entertainment and dining opportunities, and easy access to outdoor activities.
 However, deciding whether moving to Minneapolis is a good decision — or not — requires massive exploration.
 You can, and should, do your research thoroughly — including details about the local job market, housing options, education and entertainment.
 It’s also useful to know the less interesting but more practical aspects of living in a new city.
-Did you know, for example, that there are no less than ?
+Did you know, for example, that there are almost 20 self storage facilities in Minneapolis?
 Boring?
 Perhaps!
 But having storage options away from home makes living there a whole lot easier.

 Even more, really grasping the feel of a city requires more than simple, standard research, especially when planning a move sight-unseen.
 How can you dig deeper?
 Here’s an idea!
 Check out Minneapolis through the lens of movies and TV shows and see what intimate knowledge and understanding of the city you can gain that way.
 So, without further ado, here are the top 10 movies and TV shows that focus on Minneapolis to help you get to know the city better (even from afar):

 The movie “Fargo” has a cult following and makes for amazing entertainment, but it’s also a great start for learning about Minneapolis, and Minnesota, through the lens of movies.
 Even though the title references a town in North Dakota, the events take place in Minnesota, and the filming occurred around the Minneapolis-St. Paul area.
 In this movie, you get to see different places around the metro area, but most importantly, you will grasp just how cold Minneapolis winters can get.
 So if you plan to move here, prepare accordingly.
 Also, the movie can help you get used to the local Minnesotan accent, as it contains a pretty accurate rendition of it.